Rahulkumar7761/Temperature_Converter/README.md

 # Temperature Converter
-Converts temperature (in C, F or K) to other units.
+Converts temperature (in Celsius, Fahrenheit or Kelvin) to other units.